Using artificial intelligence to improve a real-world mental health crisis helpline service

 Summary

-In this groundbreaking PhD research project called LIAISE (Lifeline Information Analysis for Improved Service Experience), the PhD researcher will work closely with the collaborating project partner, the Public Health Agency (PHA) to analyse its Lifeline service call data to identify patterns in caller behaviour and counsellor responses.
-There will also be an opportunity to trial real-time service performance dashboards and explore options for modernisation of the service, for example to experiment in the use of chat and generative AI.
-These insights will guide the PHA in preparing for a transition to the Encompass system.
+In this exciting PhD research opportunity, the PhD researcher will work closely with the Public Health Agency (PHA) to analyse Lifeline, Northern Ireland's crisis response helpline.
+The PhD researcher, with a background in data analytics and/or statistics from a psychology or computer science background, for example, will analyse Lifeline service call data to identify patterns in caller behaviour and counsellor responses.
+There will also be an opportunity to trial real-time service performance dashboards and explore options for modernisation of the service, for example to experiment in the use of generative AI for chatline response generation.
+These insights will help guide PHA in preparing for a transition to the Encompass system.

-The PhD researcher will spend around 3 months at the company’s premises over the 3-year period.
-There will be opportunities to facilitate face-to-face workshops including PHA and Ulster teams members and others, and to identify the current challenges and opportunities in the development of this helpline, as well as new ideas and research questions that can inform the development and trial of new analytical components.
+The PhD researcher will spend around 3 months at the PHA premises over the 3-year period.
+There will also be opportunities to facilitate face-to-face workshops involving Lifeline, PHA and Ulster teams members and others, and to identify the current challenges and opportunities in the development of this helpline, as well as new ideas and research questions that can inform the development and trial of new analytical components.

-Ulster University will support the PhD researcher and the collaborating body by providing expertise in data analytics and machine, and the PhD researcher will also be supported by the Doctoral College training resources at Ulster.
+Ulster University will support the PhD researcher and the PHA by providing expertise in data analytics, statistical analysis and machine learning, and the PhD researcher will also be supported by the Doctoral College training resources at Ulster.

-The School of Computing at Ulster University holds Athena Swan Bronze Award since 2016 and is committed to promoting and advancing gender equality in Higher Education.
+The School of Computing at Ulster University was awarded the Athena SWAN (Scientific Women's Academic Network) equality charter mark from 2016 and is committed to promoting and advancing gender equality in Higher Education.
 We particularly welcome female applicants, as they are under-represented within the School.

 Essential criteria